Redback-Operations/redback-chatbot/README.md

 4. **Search and Retrieve**: Use the stored embeddings to perform searches.
 The results are initially ranked based on relevance and can be further refined using a ranking model.
 5. **Generate Responses**: Use the `ChatGroq` model to generate answers based on the retrieved context and user queries.

 ---

+This chatbot is part of the overall Redback Senior initiative, aimed at creating intelligent support systems for the elderly, ensuring their well-being, and providing them with reliable access to important information through wearable technology.

 Feel free to explore, contribute, and be part of this important initiative!